marcgeurts/checker/README.md

 *Default: false*

-This parameter will tell to stop running tasks when one of the tasks results in an error.
+This parameter will tell to stop running actions when one of the actions results in an error.
-By default will continue running the configured tasks.
+By default will continue running the configured actions.

 ### ignore_unstaged_changes

 *Default: false*

-By enabling this option, will stash your unstaged changes in git before running the tasks.
+By enabling this option, will stash your unstaged changes in git before running the actions.
-This way the tasks will run with the code that is actually committed without the unstaged changes.
+This way the actions will run with the code that is actually committed without the unstaged changes.
 Note that during the commit, the unstaged changes will be stored in git stash.
 This may mess with your working copy and result in unexpected merge conflicts.